DataBooth/super-segment/docs/maths.md

 - Each segment can be profiled by average feature values.
 - Segments inform tailored marketing, communications, and product design.
 - The number of clusters ($K$) is chosen based on business needs and evaluation metrics (e.g., silhouette score).

+## Sensitivity Analysis

+## Age Cohort Sensitivity Analysis

+To ensure the robustness of our clustering results to the choice of age cohort boundaries, we perform a sensitivity analysis.
+We systematically vary the boundaries of each age cohort by ±1 and ±2 years and re-run the clustering within each cohort.
+We then compare the resulting cluster assignments, sizes, and characteristics across these configurations.
+Stable results indicate that our findings are not artifacts of arbitrary age binning.

+## Fuzzy Clustering

+In addition to hard clustering, we apply fuzzy clustering (fuzzy c-means), which allows each member to have degrees of membership in multiple clusters.
+This approach reflects the reality that some individuals may not fit neatly into a single group.
+We present the membership matrix and visualize the cluster centers to aid interpretation.

 ---